How do you make a marshmallow?

 Are they hard?
 Tough?
 Dehydrated?

-Our marshmallows are all gentle clouds of soft puffiness with enough of a chew to give you chompers something interesting to do while you find your new happy place.
+Our marshmallows are all gentle clouds of soft puffiness with enough of a chew to give you chompers something interesting to do while you enjoy your new happy place.

 Do they toast?